OnweloSA/KeycloakWorshop/README.md

 This project shows simple examples of keycloak usage.
 It's used as a working base for Onwelo Keycloak workshops.

+### Add IDP integration - GitHub

+Go into https://github.com and log in.
+Next select your profile and then setting.
+In `Developer setting` tab choose `OAuth Apps`

 ### Export realm with users

 Simple export of realm can be done via the keycloak UI.